albertrodriguezsala/Paper-Distributional-Patterns-of-Consumption-Insurance/README.md

-  Containts the replication code for the paper "Do the Poor Insure their Consumption More?
-Empirical Evidence from Uganda" Albert Rodríguez-Sala, 2024.
+  Containts the replication code for the paper "The Distributional Patterns of Consumption Insurance: Evidence from Rural and Urban
+Uganda"
+Albert Rodríguez-Sala, 2025.